 Welcome to another Behind the Lens post where I interview a talented wedding photographer whom I’ve had the pleasure of collaborating with.
 Every photographer has their own distinct style so the purpose of this series is to help you choose a photographer whose style best represents you.
 Thus I want you to meet them not as “vendors” but as potential friends who just so happen to have the skills to creatively chronicle your special day in pictures.

-* All photos on this page are copyright Bit of Ivory Photography (except where indicated) *
+* All photos on this page are copyright Reed Photography (except where indicated) *

-Hello Chelsea!
-Please tell us more about yourself and your wedding photography business.
+Hello Shane & Jenny!
+Please tell us more about your wedding photography business.

 A wedding photography fad you will never follow?

 We will never edit images with selective color because it makes us want to poke ourselves in the eye with a sharp stick.
 With that being said we don’t hold it against those who enjoy desecrating photos.

 Can you tell us what your wedding was like?

 Our wedding was great as far as the celebration goes and the marrying of each other.
 We had a beautiful late lunch reception at a stunning winery restaurant in Niagara on the Lake.
 Most importantly we were surrounded by our loved ones which was amazing even if we do have some quirky family members.
 Our photos were sadly another story… hate em!
 We’re considering renewing our vows this year for our 10 year anniversary and getting some stellar photos from someone with mad crazy skills.